10 Reasons to Visit the Tybee Island Lighthouse

 Any Tybee Island local will tell you that the massive ships navigating through the Savannah River are a sight to see!
 With a bird’s eye view from atop the lighthouse, these massive ships will look even cooler from up above.

-Learn the history of Tybee Island and the Euchee Tribe
+Discover the history of the Tybee Island Lighthouse.

 Exhibiting the history of the Euchee tribe, Fort Screven, Tybee’s Golden Era and more, the Tybee Island Museum is located just across the street from the Lighthouse.